occ2vec: A principal approach to representing occupations using natural language processing: Applications

 \subsection{Novel characteristics}

 The second part of this section considers two novel characteristics of occupations, namely the degree of charisma and EQ.
 To economize on space, all figures and tables for the EQ application are deferred to Appendix \ref{App:eq}.
+Definitions are likewise found in Appendix \ref{App:charisma} and \ref{App:eq}, respectively.